enesdurguti/enesdurguti/README.md

 - 👋 Hi, I’m @enesdurguti
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React Js, Laravel etc
+- 🌱 I’m currently learning React Js, NodeJS, Laravel
 - 💞️ I’m looking to collaborate on some Projetcs
-- 📫 How to reach me enesdurguti99@gmail.com
+- 📫 Contact me on instagram @enesdurguti and here's my email enesdurguti99@gmail.com

 <!---
 enesdurguti/enesdurguti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.